SundyWundy/Unison/README.md

 # Unison
 Calendar App

-Share your schedules with others to make up plans made with android studio
+Share your schedules with others to make up plans